First-degree prime ideals of composite extensions: Acknowledgments

 \section{Acknowledgments}

-This paper has been supported in part by the European Union’s H2020 Programme under grant agreement number ERC-669891.
-The authors would like to thank professors Massimiliano Sala, Michele Elia and Willem A. de Graaf for their useful advice and discussions.
+The authors would like to thank professors Massimiliano Sala, Michele Elia, and Willem A. de Graaf for their useful advice and discussions. \\ DT was supported in part by the European Union’s H2020 Programme, grant number ERC-669891, and in part by the Research Foundation - Flanders (FWO), project 12ZZC23N.